nhs-analystx/applied-evaluation/community.md

       </li>
   </ul>
     </div>

 <div>
 <h2>Communities of Practice</h2>

 We are keen to support new communities in development of existing networks.
-Please get in touch if you would like support the development of the Data Viz for Health and Care
-– email [england.analystX@nhs.net](mailto:england.analystx@nhs.net) for more information.
+Please get in touch if you would like support the development of the Applied Evaluation Community of Practice.– email [england.analystX@nhs.net](mailto:england.analystx@nhs.net) for more information.
 </div>